 Most people associate strokes with semi-paralysis of the body.
-While this is common, there are other invisible causes – meaning the person seems normal, they can still walk and move normally, but might be forgetful or have difficulty in recognising faces and names.
-This type of stroke affects brain functions such as hearing, speech, vision, thinking and memory skills.
+While this is common, there are other invisible effects.
+Although the person seems normal in walking or moving, he is forgetful or has difficulty recognising faces and names.
+This is the result of the stroke affecting the brain functions such as hearing, speech, vision, thinking, and memory skills.

-Immediately after stroke onset, it is important for stroke survivors to receive immediate medical attention in the acute setting.
-This can help reduce stroke damage and improve recovery outcomes.
-During this time, stroke survivors should also be monitored for any changes in their condition such as difficulty swallowing or loss of movement in an arm or leg.
+Immediately after stroke onset, stroke survivors need immediate medical attention in the acute setting.
+This helps reduce stroke damage and improve recovery outcomes.
+During this time, stroke survivors should also be monitored for changes such as difficulty swallowing or loss of movement in an arm or leg.

-During the next 24 hours, additional assessments from medical professionals to identify any additional needs such as physical therapy, occupational therapy, speech therapy or dietetics should be carried out.
-In addition to medical assessments, stroke survivors should also be evaluated for problems such as confusion and depression which are common after stroke onset.
+During the next 24 hours, medical professionals should identify whether there are needs for physical therapy, occupational therapy, speech therapy, or dietetics.
+In addition, stroke survivors should also be evaluated for problems such as confusion and depression that are common after stroke onset.

-In the following three days post-stroke onset, it is important for stroke survivors to be continuously monitored closely by their doctors to ensure their condition stabilises.
-It is also important at this stage that family members who can provide emotional support during this difficult time are well informed and gain as much knowledge of the condition as possible.
+In the following three days post-stroke onset, stroke survivors need monitoring closely by their doctors to ensure their condition stabilises.
+It is also vital at this stage that family members who provide emotional support are well-informed and gain as much knowledge of the condition as possible.

-During the first week post-stroke onset it is important for stroke survivors to continue being monitored closely by medical professionals and once the condition stabilises, occupational and physiotherapists should come in for assessments and give assistance with activities of daily living such as dressing and bathing. provide simple physical exercises so that functional gains can be made early on in their recovery journey.
-In addition to formal therapies it may be important for stroke survivors to participate in activities that will help their recovery such as listening to music or engaging in crafts so that they remain engaged mentally and emotionally during this period of adjustment.
+During the first week post-stroke onset, stroke survivors require close monitoring by medical professionals.
+Once the condition stabilises, occupational and physiotherapists should come in for assessments.
+They also assist with activities of daily living – dressing and bathing.
+In addition, the therapists provide simple physical exercises so that functional gains can be made early in the stroke recovery journey.
+Very importantly, stroke survivors are encouraged to participate in activities that help their recovery.
+Such activities may include listening to music or engaging in crafts so that they remain engaged mentally and emotionally during this adjustment period.

-The month following post-stroke onset should involve continued assessment by medical professionals while focusing on improving mobility so that stroke survivors are able to take more steps independently.
-Rehabilitation exercises should focus on a range of motion exercises that will strengthen muscle groups used during walking so that further progress can be made towards independence when walking outside the hospital setting.
-Assistive devices such as walkers may also need to be identified during this phase so that full independence can eventually be achieved when navigating around outside environments.
+The month following post-stroke onset should focus on improving mobility so that stroke survivors can take more steps independently with continued assessment by medical professionals.
+Having said so, we would recommend rehabilitation exercises should focus on a range of motion exercises that strengthen muscle groups used during walking.
+The objective is to regain independence when walking outside the hospital setting.
+During this phase, we may need to identify if the stroke survivor requires assistive devices such as walkers to ensure independence can eventually be achieved when navigating around outside.

-As we move onto one year since stroke onset many rehabilitation goals set out initially may now have been achieved however some patients may still require ongoing rehabilitation services depending on level of functioning prior to injury including activities related to memory improvement, self-care abilities and communication skills if required due to aphasia or apraxia associated with their condition.
-Any ongoing support needed at this stage must be tailored specifically according to individual needs while incorporating family members into care plans where required so that progress made up until now remains consistent throughout one year post stroke onset with minimal regression occurring due to lack of reinforcement of skills.
+As we move onto one year since stroke onset the rehabilitation goals set out initially may now have been achieved.
+However, some patients may still require ongoing rehabilitation services.
+And this depends on the level of functioning before injury.
+If the patient suffers from aphasia or apraxia, he will need rehab services that involve activities for memory improvement, self-care abilities, and communication skills.
+At this stage, we will tailor support specifically to individual needs.
+We will incorporate family members into care plans.
+Hence, we ensure the progress is consistent throughout the one-year post-stroke onset with minimal regression occurring due to a lack of reinforcement of skills.

-At every stage of stroke rehabilitation, it is important to ensure stroke survivors are being provided with the necessary therapies and support systems that will enable them to make the best recovery possible while improving their overall quality of life post stroke onset.
-With this in mind, stroke rehabilitation must be tailored specifically according to individual needs and monitored closely by medical professionals throughout all stages of recovery so that stroke survivors can maximise their potential for a successful recovery.
+At every stage of stroke rehabilitation, it is important to ensure stroke survivors are being provided with the necessary therapies and support systems that help them in their recovery.
+The objective is to improve their overall quality of life post-stroke onset.
+With this in mind, stroke rehabilitation must be tailored specifically according to individual needs and monitored closely by medical professionals throughout all stages of recovery.
+As such, stroke survivors maximise their potential for a successful recovery.

-This article has been written to provide readers with an overview of critical rehab length following stroke onset however it is always important for stroke survivors and families alike to consult with medical professionals prior making any decisions about treatment plans related to stroke recovery as each case differs greatly from one another depending upon individual needs.
+We have written this article to provide readers with an overview of critical rehab length following stroke onset.
+It is always important for stroke survivors and families to consult with medical professionals before deciding on treatment plans for stroke recovery.
+The reason is that each case differs greatly from one another with different individual needs.

-Stroke recovery is an ongoing journey but with the right care it is possible to achieve long-term success.
+As stroke recovery is an ongoing journey, it is possible to achieve long-term success with the right care.

 Cost of Stroke Recovery Rehabilitation

 Time is of the essence when it comes to recovery.
-The sooner you can start your rehabilitation process, the faster the recovery can be.
-Some considerations for clients are their work commitments like if they still need to work or if they can take time off for intensive therapy.
-And to adjust other life commitments they may need to attend to.
+The sooner you start your rehabilitation, the faster the recovery can be.
+Clients need to consider their work commitments.
+Do they still need to work or can they can take time off for intensive therapy?
+And to adjust to other life commitments they may need to attend to.

 – Insurance Coverage

-Unfortunately, in Singapore, a lot of insurance policies do not include post stroke home therapy coverage.
-This despite a plethora of research showing how continuous home therapy is essential in regaining function and re-integrating into the community after a stroke and many other health conditions. #justsaying
+Unfortunately, in Singapore, a lot of insurance policies do not include post-stroke home therapy coverage.
+Despite a plethora of research showing how continuous home therapy is essential in regaining function and re-integrating into the community after a stroke and many other health conditions. #justsaying

 Do check this before buying an insurance plan.